 - Sugar to sweeten

-A note on the sugar: some bakers swear by granulated sugar in whipped cream; others swear by confectioners’ sugar.
-If you’re only working with a couple Tablespoons of the stuff, it doesn’t really make a difference.
+A Note on the Sugar: Some bakers swear by granulated sugar in whipped cream; others swear by confectioners’ sugar.
+If you’re only working with a couple Tablespoons, it doesn’t really make a difference.
 But if you’re working in larger batches, you may begin to taste the granules of granulated sugar.
-I include this in the notes below to remind you.

 Did you know?
-Since we’re flavoring the whipped cream with vanilla extract, this is called Crème Chantilly in French. 🙂
+Because we’re sweetening the whipped cream and flavoring it with vanilla extract, this is called crème chantilly in French. 🙂

 How to Make Homemade Whipped Cream